paramaggarwal/blog/content/start-with-arduino-for-just-dollar3/index.md

 ---
-title: "Start with Arduino for Just $3"
+title: 'Start with Arduino for Just $3'
-description: "The ESP is a 32-bit microcontroller compared to the 8-bit microcontroller on the Arduino, running at 80Mhz compared to 16Mhz on Arduino.
-Is has around 96 KB of RAM compared to 2 KB RAM on Arduino and…"
+description: 'The ESP is a 32-bit microcontroller compared to the 8-bit microcontroller on the Arduino, running at 80Mhz compared to 16Mhz on Arduino.
+Is has around 96 KB of RAM compared to 2 KB RAM on Arduino and…'
-date: "2016-12-08T15:50:23.898Z"
+date: '2016-12-08T15:50:23.898Z'
 categories:
   - Arduino
   - IoT
   - Esp8266